 Now that you’re familiar with ProRankTracker’s tools for discovering new long-tail keywords, you’re ready to kick off your keyword tracking.

-Keyword tracking is beneficial for your business because it lets you keep tabs on how easily your website is found online.
+Keyword tracking benefits your business by letting you keep tabs on how easily your website is found online.

 If your keywords aren’t ranking in the top 100 (at least), you know that you need to rework your site’s content.

-For example, if you own a gym, you may have some pages that deal with keywords related to weights and others dedicated to cardio.
+For example, if you own a gym, you may have some pages dealing with keywords related to weights and others dedicated to cardio.

 What happens if you want to check on how you’re ranking for cardio-related keywords?

-ProRankTracker offers a simple solution to make this a piece o’ cake — as you add keywords, just group them with tags.
+ProRankTracker offers a simple solution to make this a piece of cake — as you add keywords, just group them with tags.

-Later, you can use filters to show you only keywords belonging to a specific tag.
+Later, you can use filters to show only keywords belonging to a specific tag.

 For example, we created this tag that shows all the keywords we’d like to track that deal with sales.

-Using filters to look at all keywords in this tag allows us to see how those sales-related keywords are ranking.
+Using filters to look at all keywords in this tag lets us see how those sales-related keywords rank.

-Keyword tracking isn’t quite as straightforward as simply saying, “You’re ranked X for this keyword.”
+Keyword tracking isn’t as straightforward as saying, “You’re ranked X for this keyword.”

-There are several different ways to look at the data, and each of them is vital for your success.
+There are several different ways to look at the data, each vital for your success.